eProsima/Shapes-Demo-Docs/docs/liveliness.rst

    :alt: Initial state
    :align: center

-As you can see both matches even if they have different liveliness kinds since the standard established that they are considered as compatible as long as the offered kind is greater than the required one (considering this order AUTOMATIC < MANUAL_BY_PARTICIPANT < MANUAL_BY_TOPIC).
+If you go to the *Output Tab* on Instance2, you can observe that the subscriber has recovered the liveliness once it matches with the publisher.

-If you go to the *Output Tab* on Instance2, you can observe that the subscriber is continuously losing and recovering the liveliness due to the value established for the lease duration, which is lower than the publishing rate.
-This fact makes that the liveliness timer ends up before a new sample comes from the publisher and therefore the subscriber shows the liveliness lost message.
-After that, a new sample arrives at the subscriber side, who notifies about the liveliness recover.
+Now, you have to open the Task Manager and kill the process corresponding with the publisher (Instnace1).
+As you can see, the subscriber lost the liveliness as the publisher doesn't terminate cleanly.

 .. image:: test8_2.png
    :scale: 60 %